 Step 2: Check Whether Computer Can Boot in Safe Mode.

-In the article Blue Screen Error during Windows 10 Upgrade we have said Only the basic files and drivers necessary to run Windows will be started if we boot computer in Safe Mode.
+In the article Blue Screen Error during Windows 10 Upgrade we have said only the basic files and drivers necessary to run Windows will be started if we boot computer in Safe Mode.

 - Boot computer and press F8 to get the advanced boot options.

-- Highlight "Safe Mode" and click on Enter key.
+- Highlight Safe Mode and click on Enter key.

 If Windows won’t boot under Safe Mode, the black screen error might be caused by MBR damage or system file damage.
 At this time, try rebuilding MBR and fixing system.